The Largest Airlines in the World

 Are Emirates and Qatar Airways included in these rankings?

-No. Privately held or state-owned carriers are excluded from market cap rankings because no public share price exists to calculate market capitalisation.
+No. Privately held or wholly state-owned carriers are excluded from market cap rankings because no public share price exists to calculate market capitalisation.
 Such carriers may still publish revenue-like figures, but their financial reporting and ownership structures differ from publicly traded groups and are therefore treated separately.

 Which is the largest airline in Europe by market capitalisation?